bavxhack/mitmAP/README.md

   * SSLstrip2 for HSTS bypass<br>
   * Image capture with Driftnet<br>
   * TShark for command line .pcap capture<br>
+  * Deauth the AP with just enter the BSSI of the existing AP<br>

 # features:
   * SSLstrip2<br>